varnish/libvmod-xkey/README.rst

         }
     }

-    # The backend is responsible for setting the header.
+    # Normally the backend is responsible for setting the header.
     # If you were to do it in VCL it will look something like this:
     sub vcl_backend_response {
-        set beresp.http.xkey = "purgeable_hash_key1 purgable_hash_key2";
+        set beresp.http.xkey = "purgeable_hash_key1 purgeable_hash_key2";
     }